armstrjare/rails-json-tagged-logging/README.md

     broadcast_logger.formatter = config.logger.formatter
   end

-  # Broadcast to STDOUT with the standard formatter
+  # Broadcast to STDOUT with the standard formatter.
+This will look like your normal Rails logs
+  # in development mode going to STDOUT.
   config.logger.broadcast_to ActiveSupport::Logger.new(STDOUT).then { |logger|
     ActiveSupport::TaggedLogging.new(logger)
   }